 Instructions

-- Preheat oven to 350 degrees.
-Heat butter in an ovenproof pot, when the butter has melted add chopped leeks and carrots.
-Saute over medium heat or until the leeks have become tender.
+- When the butter has melted, add the leeks and carrots, and sauté until the leeks have become tender.

 Looks super easy to make!